New Orleans Real Estate is on Fire

 Areas of New Orleans

-In the last half of 2016 marketing experts began to see a shift as buyers became more interested in outlying neighborhoods such as Old Metairie, Lakeview and even New Orleans East.
-This changing trend caused a surge in home prices in those neighborhoods, while sales in the city began to slow down during the last half of 2016.
+In the last half of 2019 New Orleans marketing experts began to see a shift as buyers became more interested in outlying neighborhoods such as Old Metairie, Lakeview and even New Orleans East.
+This changing trend caused a surge in home prices in those neighborhoods, while sales in the city began to slow down during the last half of 2019.
 This shift was a reversal of a years-long trend with urban neighborhoods leading the market.

 The eight-parish metropolitan area saw a 5 percent increase in the average price per-square foot in the last six months of 2016, with St. Bernard showing the highest at a 13.5 percent increase of home sales, Jefferson Parish had an 8.2 increase and St. Tammany saw a 3.6 increase.
 The report was issued by the New Orleans Metropolitan Association of Realtors (NOMAR) and Real Property Associates.